DIY Hydrangea Door Decor

 Mr. Moore is a WWII veteran, having served in the boot of Italy as a Medic.
 He met and married his lifelong sweetheart before being shipped out to serve.

 He served God and his country, loved his wife and has been devoted to all of his nieces and nephews.
 At almost 93, he has outlived the majority of his family.
 During our visits, he shares loving stories with us of the people in his life who have meant the most to him.
 Occasionally he gets a little confused when telling those stories.
-I know all the details of each having heard them many times but I ask questions to encourage the storyteller as if it’s the first time I heard that story.
-He enjoys laughing and listening to music.
-Lately he enjoys watching the birds and squirrels partake of his new bird feeder right outside the window of his new home.
-Having finally settled into a luxurious assisted living facility in the city he has called home for so many years, Mr. Moore has adjusted well.
+I know all the details of each having heard them many times through the years but I ask questions to encourage the storyteller as if it’s the first time I heard that story.

-Mr. Moore is an important person in our lives.
-He is a kind hearted and thoughtful person who deserves flowers, visits and hugs.
 Indulge me as I share a fun story while he was in rehab.

 A lady from his church came to visit while I was there one day.
 She situated herself on the side of his bed stretching one arm across his waist and leaning in close to talk to him.
 They enjoyed a lively visit full of smiles and laughter.
 Before she left, she leaned in and kissed him on the lips a few times.
 He gladly accepted and squeezed her tight.
 It was almost a little steamy!
 After she left, I asked Mr. Moore. what her name is.
-He said, “I don’t know but she sure is sweet!”
+He responded, “I don’t know but she sure is sweet!”
 I burst into laughter and couldn’t wait to share that story with his niece and nephew!

 Great post Shirley!
 I enjoyed it.
 I think the door hydrangea basket is beautiful!
 Pinned and tweeted to share.
 We sure appreciate you taking the time to stop by and link up with us for Snickerdoodle Sunday!